beejjorgensen/bgnet/src/bgnet.md

 still curious, grab a data structures book and go from there.)

 I never said it was easy.
 Ok, I did say it was easy.
 And it is; you just need practice and pretty soon it'll come to you naturally.
-By \index{Excalibur}
-Excalibur I swear it!
+By [ix[Excalibur]] Excalibur I swear it!